zvenyach-llc/zvenyach.com/content/blog/which-clause-for-open-source.md

 And one more: if you're *still still* not sure, ask your Office of General Counsel because I'm not your lawyer!

 If you're interested in practical tips like these, [join my mailing list](https://zvenyach.com/signup) and look out for updates on my forthcoming book: [Joyful Procurement](https://zvenyach.com/blog/joyful-procurement-announcement).

+Disagree with my analysis?
+Or have a different perspective on when to use which clause?
+Let me know in the comments below!